tango2590/Hughes-Power-Watchdog/README.md

 These instructions will assume that you have the latest version of HomeAssistant and the ESPHome add-on installed.

-1. Using a BLE sniffer device or BLE sniffing smartphone app, determine your device's MAC address.
-There are plenty of BLE sniffer apps available for free for both Android and iOS.
+1. Using a BLE sniffer device or BLE sniffing smartphone app (Android only), determine your Watchdog's MAC address.
 Start by looking for a device named "PMD    ###########".
-Make a note of your MAC address, as you will need this later.
+Some newer devices may show as "PWS" instead of "PMD".
+Make a note of your MAC address, as you will need this later.<br><br>It's important to note that Apple devices won't be useful in this step, since Apple purposly obfuscates MAC address data for security purposes.
+A workaround for this is to use the Bluetoothe LE Tracker integration inside of HomeAssistant if your device has a bluetooth receiver.
+Once enabled, navigate to your "known_devices.yaml" file, and you will find the PWD/PWS device along with it's associated MAC address.

 2. Add the ESP32 to your ESPHome.
 Copy the code found [here](hughes_esphome.yaml) to your ESP32 config.
 Change the "*mac_address:*" to your MAC address found in step 1.
 Save and install to your ESP32.